 In Victoria stalking can be the contacting by post, telephone, fax, text message, e-mail or other electronic communication (including internet postings), with the intention to cause mental or physical harm.
 The maximum offence is 10 years imprisonment.

 In Queensland, stalking can include using the telephone, mail, fax, email or through the use of any technology which intimidates, harasses or threatens against a person, whether or not involving violence or a threat of violence.
-The maximum penalty is 5 years imprisonment (or 7 years in aggravated matters).
+The maximum penalty is 5 years imprisonment (or 7 years in aggravated cases).

-In Western Australia, stalking is when a person pursues another person with the intent to intimidate that person and is liable to a maximum of 3 years imprisonment (or 8 in aggravated matters) and or a fine of up to $24,000.
+In Western Australia, stalking is when a person pursues another person with the intent to intimidate that person and is liable to a maximum of 3 years imprisonment (or 8 in aggravated cases) and or a fine of up to $24,000.